 The history of modern-day beds and mattresses.

 Leading up to the 18th century, beds became more simpler in design.
 Cotton stuffed mattresses now replaced feathers, also known as down, or hay, still being suspended by an intricate design of woven ropes or wool straps that needed to be tightened in order to maintain its shape and support, giving birth to the saying “sleep tight”.
 It was during the 19th century that the metal coil spring mattress was invented, ultimately replacing the old woven design.
 While they did provide more support and comfort, they were known for being annoyingly squeaky.
 The 20th century was a time for bedroom inventions, with things like the murphy bed (a bed that folds up into a cavity in the wall), to the invention of memory foam, and the modern day waterbed.
 Although being invented several decades earlier, it wasn't until the 1950’s that the coil spring mattress took off in popularity and became the most widely used mattress of the time.Today, during the 21st century, there are an endless amount of possibilities as far as our choices for mattress go.
 With a booming online industry that has taken off with the technology of our time, you can now also get a mattress right from the comfort of your own home.
-We have things like memory foam, the sleep number mattress, the family bed, latex foam, gel foam, and even hybrids.
+We have things like memory foam, the sleep number mattress, the family bed, latex foam, gel foam, and even hybrid mattresses.
 Today, it seems as though mattresses are still somewhat of a status symbol.
 While the mattress has certainly evolved over the course of human history, one thing has remained the same: humans will always need to sleep (at least for now anyways), so you may as well